MS Aramis: French service

 On 21 October 1932 Aramis left Marseille on her maiden voyage to Kobe via the Suez Canal.
 She called at Port Said, Djibouti, Colombo, Penang, Singapore, Saigon, Hong Kong and Shanghai.

 On 22 June 1933 Aramis ran aground on Zhoushan.
 She was refloated, and the towed her to Japan.

 In 1934 the call sign FOBP superseded her code letters.
 In 1935–36 Aramis engines were supercharged.
 This increased her power to 15600 shp and her speed to 19 kn.
 At the same time, Chantier naval de La Ciotat built her a new bow, which lengthened her by 30 ft.

 On 4 September 1939, work to convert Aramis into an armed merchant cruiser was started in Saigon.
 She was armed with eight 138 mm guns, two 75 mm anti-aircraft guns, two 37 mm anti-aircraft guns, and eight machine guns.
 On 20 January 1940 she left Saigon, and in February she reached Hong Kong, where she was dry docked.
 On 1 March she left dry dock, and was commissioned into the French Navy as auxiliary cruiser X-1.
 She patrolled the South China Sea.

-On 22 June 1940 France capitulated to Germany and Italy.
+On 22 June 1940 France capitulated to Nazi Germany and Fascist Italy.
 On 1 August 1940 Aramis returned to Saigon and was disarmed and returned to her owners.
 In January 1942 became a barracks ship in Saigon.